Idols (Danish TV series): Idols 2003

 In mid-2003, auditions were held in Aarhus & Copenhagen.
 The best 30 contestants were chosen to perform in 3 groups of 10 in front of the Danish TV audience, the 3 contestants with the most votes per group advanced & one wildcard being chosen to the Top 10.

 Filipino born Christian Mendoza won the first season over Mirza Radonjica with a 57% gain of the total vote.

-I 2009 finalist Kasper Ehlers joint series two of The X Factor in Denmark, where he was part of first runners-up Alien Beat Club.
+In 2009, finalist Kasper Ehlers participated in the second series of The X Factor, where he was part of the second-placed group Alien Beat Club.